 Hidden inside every King Cake is a tiny plastic baby.
 When the King Cake is cut up whoever receives the piece with the baby must throw the next party.
 New Orleans sells over 500,000 king cakes and another 50,000 King Cakes are shipped outside New Orleans.

 What are Krewes?

 If you’ve ever been to the New Orleans Mardi Gras and wondered who are the people that ride the floats.
 They are the members of Krewes.
 Krewes are the heart and soul of New Orleans Mardi Gras, and an important part of a tradition that is old as the New Orleans Mardi Gras itself.
-Krewes date back to early days of Mardi Gras in New Orleans in the 1800s.
+Krewes date back to the early days of Mardi Gras in New Orleans in the 1800s.

 Krewes are private non-profit social clubs who are responsible for organising all the official New Orleans Mardi Gras celebrations.
-All 70+ parades that occurs during Mardi Gras and masquerade balls and parties, are organised and funded by the Krewes.
+All 70+ parades that occur during Mardi Gras and masquerade balls and parties, are organised and funded by the Krewes.